rossv/designstorms/docs/issue_report.md

 ## Known Limitations

-- Atlas 14 requests depend on the public AllOrigins proxy when deployed statically.
-If the proxy is down there is currently no automatic fallback.
+- Atlas 14 requests first retry the public AllOrigins proxy; if the proxy remains unavailable, fetches fall back to the direct NOAA endpoint (which can still fail if NOAA rate-limits or blocks the request).
 - Temporal distributions are not circularly shifted.
 Rotating a curve must be done manually before importing a custom CSV.
 - The project does not yet include automated regression tests for cumulative depth scaling—additions are